Alligator vs Crocodile: What’s the Difference?

 Adult crocodiles can reach a whopping 19 feet long.
 Alligators are relatively smaller since they can only reach a maximum length of 14 feet.

 Like previously stated, crocodiles have a relatively light tan whereas alligators are normally blackish grey or dark.
-This color variation is determined with where each swim.
+This colour variation is determined with where each swim.
 And since alligators prefer fresh water, algae that grow there makes them greener while tannic acid that comes from overhanging trees makes them appear darker.

 Which Runs and Swims Faster: An Alligator or a Crocodile?